uF4No/markdown-blog-laravel/README.md

-# Laravel 7 + TailwindCSS + PurgeCSS
+# Laravel 7 Markdown blog (wiht TailwindCSS + PurgeCSS)
-This is a Laravel scaffold project based in Laravel 7 and including TailwindCSS and PurgeCSS.
+This is a Laravel scaffold project based in Laravel 7 to create a markdown blog.
+I also includes TailwindCSS and PurgeCSS.

 ## Install
 Run ```composer install``` to install all Laravel dependencies.